(Modern Survival.org) – In a survival situation, peanuts can provide which of the following?

 - Niacin (Vitamin B3)

 - Folate (Vitamin B9)

-In short, peanuts are a great addition to any survival pack or prepper pantry.
-While they won’t provide all the nutritional requirements to sustain a human body, they’re a good place to start.
+In short, peanuts are a great addition to any survival pack or prepper pantry (provided you’re not allergic to them).
+While they won’t provide all the nutritional requirements to sustain a human body, they’re an excellent place to start.

 When it comes to stockpiling survival food, the conditions of the storage location will determine how long food stays good.
 To see what the optimal conditions are, check out this article.